mercedes-benz/score/docs/features/ai-platform/index.rst

 The diagram below illustrates the architecture of the AIP Abstraction Layer - here called ModelAPI.
 It highlights how a unified Adapter Interface allows seamless integration with different hardware-dependent inference backends
-(e.g., ONNX Runtime, TensorRT), as well as a mock backend for testing.
+(e.g. ONNX Runtime, TensorRT), as well as a mock backend for testing.
 The IOUtils module handles preprocessing and input preparation.
 Keeping IOUtils as a separate library helps isolate input handling logic from inference logic, making it easier to test, reuse, and extend preprocessing across different models and backends.